Paternity Laws in Arizona

-The easiest way to establish paternity in Arizona is to do so at the hospital when the child is born.
+The easiest way to establish paternity in Arizona is to do so at the hospital when the baby is born.
 The hospital will provide a Voluntary Acknowledgment of Paternity form for the parents to complete and sign.
-Upon completion, the form will be sent by the hospital to either the Arizona Department of Economic Services, the Arizona Department of Health Services, or to the superior court to legally establish paternity.
+Upon completion, the form will be sent to either the Arizona Department of Economic Services, the Arizona Department of Health Services, or to the superior court to establish paternity legally.

 If you have not signed that form when the child is born, you may go to any of the several Arizona Department of Economic Services offices to sign and file that Voluntary Acknowledgment of Paternity.
 Understand that both parents must sign that form for it to be valid.
 Sometimes it may be unclear as to who may be the biological father of a child.

 Paternity issues can have a significant impact on parents and their child.
-How those paternity issues are handled by your attorney will have a tremendous impact on the parenting rights and responsibilities each parent will have with their child.
+How your attorney handles those paternity issues will have a tremendous impact on the parenting rights and responsibilities each parent will have with their child.

 Arizona paternity laws provide each parent with certain rights and obligations with their child.
-Either parent may petition the court to order DNA testing to verify a father is the actual biological parent of the child before issues such as custody and support are decided by the court.
+Either parent may petition the court to order DNA testing to verify a father is the court decides the actual biological parent of the child before issues such as custody and support.

 The court will issue orders providing for the support of the child, including retroactive child support for past unpaid child support, and is required to enter custody orders that are determined to be in the best interests of the parties’ child.

 The professionals at Hildebrand Law, PC will keep you informed and directly involved in the management of your paternity case throughout the entire process.
-You will be provided with practical and effective solutions to your paternity issues based upon your specific circumstances and goals.
+You will be provided with practical and efficient solutions to your paternity issues based upon your particular circumstances and goals.